-Our Internal Audit Team will confirm between one and three hours understanding of the reporting process for Percentage that the average time the interruptions to supply between one and water supply is interrupted is greater three hours by performing interviews, walkthroughs and evidence inspection.
+Our Internal Audit Team will confirm understanding of the reporting process for interruptions to supply between one and three hours by performing interviews, walk throughs and evidence inspection.

 Our Internal Audit Team will ascertain how regulatory guidance for reporting this measure has been interpreted and assess whether it is appropriate.